 Find All The Support You Need

 Having a good support network is essential to mental health when dealing with the unknowns of a rainbow baby pregnancy.
 I found a lot of support online in pregnancy and infant loss groups, as well as among other loss friends.
-Loss in general is isolating, but I promise you that there are countless others who have been through the same situation and understand your pain and anxiety.
+Loss in general is isolating, but there are countless others who have been through the same situation and can understand your pain and anxiety.
 Don’t force yourself to go through it alone.
 And if your anxiety is heavily tied to birth trauma, it can also be a great idea to seek out a doula to help advocate for you on the big day.